Continuing Education Activity

 - Tired eyes.
 Closing the eyes may provide relief to some individuals with dry eyes.

-There is no single 'gold standard' sign or symptoms for the diagnosis of dry eye disease.
+There is no single 'gold standard' sign or symptom for the diagnosis of dry eye disease.
 Evaluation of both symptoms and signs of dry eye disease is recommended as signs may be present without symptoms, and vice-versa.

 A verbal history allows the non-scripted elicitation of dry eye symptoms.
 In addition, many questionnaires have been developed to screen for symptoms of dry eye disease.
 The use of a validated questionnaire allows accurate quantification of symptoms as a screening tool as well as monitoring for progression and response to treatments.
 Several questionnaires exist such as the Ocular Surface Disease Index (OSDI), Dry Eye Questionnaire (DEQ-5), and Symptoms Analysis in Dry Eye (SANDE), and others, which may be useful in assessing dry eye symptoms.
 Many questionnaires also include questions about subjective visual function or disturbances that may be attributable to dry eye.

 Tear Film Break-up Time (TBUT).
 This is the interval of time between a complete blink and the first break in the tear film.
 This is most often performed in the clinic using a slit lamp microscope after instilling sodium fluorescein stain to enhance the visibility of the tear film.
 A cut-off of fewer than ten seconds is often considered consistent with dry eye disease.
-Alternatively, a non-invasive tear break up time can be measured without fluorescein using instrumentation that evaluates the reflections of patterns or rings from the tear film or the use of interferometry to evaluate for the appearance of discontinuity of the lipid layer after a blink.
+Alternatively, a non-invasive tear breakup time can be measured without fluorescein using instrumentation that evaluates the reflections of patterns or rings from the tear film or the use of interferometry to evaluate for the appearance of discontinuity of the lipid layer after a blink.

 Tear meniscus assessment.
 Assessment of the tear meniscus is performed at the slit-lamp by judging the inferior tear film meniscus height.
 This technique is simple to perform but is subject to poor intervisit repeatability.
 Instrumentation has been developed for more objective measurement of the tear film meniscus but is not currently widely available in most clinics.

 Schirmer test.
 A Schirmer paper strip is folded at the notch with the shorter end hooked over the lateral lid margin to avoid irritation of the cornea while the patient rests with closed eyes.
 The Schirmer I test is performed without topical anesthetic to measure basic and reflex tearing with less than 5 to 10mm (depending on cut-off used) of wetting after 5 minutes diagnostic of aqueous deficiency.
-Alternatively, a topical anesthetic can be administered and then residual fluid blotted from the inferior fornix prior to performing testing to measure basic secretion with less than 5 to 10mm of wetting considered diagnostic for aqueous deficiency.
+Alternatively, a topical anesthetic can be administered, and then residual fluid blotted from the inferior fornix prior to performing testing to measure basic secretion with less than 5 to 10mm of wetting considered diagnostic for aqueous deficiency.

 Phenol red test.
 Similar to Schirmer testing, a cotton thread dyed with phenol red is hooked over the temporal eyelid into the sulcus for 15 seconds while the patient rests with closed eyes.
 When wet, the thread turns red with cut-off values ranging from less than 10 to 20mm used clinically.